FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

 # Python Development Environment
 ## A Simplistic Development Environment for Python within FreeCAD

-_ is a programming environment which has been incorporated into the _).
+[Python](wikipedia:Python_(programming_language).md) is a programming environment which has been incorporated into the [FreeCAD](https://www.freecadweb.org/) system.
+Using Python many operations offered by FreeCAD are available for programmatic access.
+Python programs for FreeCAD are usually developed to be either run on the Python console or through the Macro facility of FreeCAD (see [How to install macros](How_to_install_macros.md)).

 There are numerous tools available for program development in Python.
 The complicating factors for developing Python to use with FreeCAD are twofold: first the tools do not have any support for the numerous data structures and access points of FreeCAD; secondly they do not work \"within FreeCAD\".
 This means that you can use them to develop code outside of FreeCAD and not be able to test in the target environment; or you can develop Python in the target environment (i.e. the FreeCAD environment) but not have any support from the development tools.
 Neither of these is an acceptable solution.

 ## Background

-Modern software development at the commercial standard is usually done using a set of tools generically referred to as _.
+Modern software development at the commercial standard is usually done using a set of tools generically referred to as [\'IDE\'](wikipedia_Integrated_development_environment.md).
 Typically these tools include the following 3:

 -   source code editor
 -   build automation tools